draftup/recall-action/README.md

   return value1 + value2
 })

-// pass function to bucket, returns { done } object const listener1 = action((receivedValue) => {
+// any function passed to action as a first argument becomes a listener, returns object with done method to cancel subscription const listener1 = action((receivedValue) => {
   console.log(`listener1 logs ${receivedValue}`)
 })